 For our alumni, The Duke Way is about innovation, professional excellence, and using their education and experience to make the world a better place.
 It is also about sharing their experience with the students who follow in their footsteps.
 Duke Law graduates live and work in every state of the United States and in over 40 countries around the world, yet their loyalty and constant engagement with the Law School make this global community feel small and intimate.

-In every respect, Duke Law values curiosity, the common good, and the greatest tradition of the legal profession: leadership.
-I hope you enjoy your visit to our web site, and I invite you to visit our school to learn more about this wonderful, international community of lawyers.
+In short, those who choose to follow The Duke Way value intellectual curiosity, foster a strong and supportive community, and are committed to the common good.
+I hope you enjoy your visit to our web site, and I invite you to visit our school to learn more about this extraordinary international family of lawyers.

 James B. Duke and Benjamin N. Duke Dean of the School of Law and Professor of Law